PaperMC/docs/docs/paper/reference/paper-yml.md

 ### use-display-name-in-quit-message

 - **default**: false
-- **description**: Sets whether the server should use the player\'s display name in quit messages.
+- **description**: Sets whether the server should use the player's display name in quit messages.

 ### verbose